Sotera/Bitcoin_Updater/README.md

 ```

 ## Examples
-First time usage:<br/>
+#### First time usage:
-- Create an empty MYSQL database, and change the jdbc path as necessary.
+Create an empty MYSQL database, and change the jdbc path as necessary.
+ Then run
 ```
 java -jar Bitcoin_Updater.jar jdbc:mysql://localhost:3306/Bitcoin username password schema.txt -b
 ```

-Usage examples:<br/>
+#### Usage examples:
 To recursively build the blockchain from scratch.
 If the block already exists in the database, it will skip it and continue.
-You can think of this option as a kind of consistency checker.<br/>
+You can think of this option as a kind of consistency checker.
 ```
 java -jar Bitcoin_Updater.jar jdbc:mysql://localhost:3306/Bitcoin username password -i
 ```